How to use EWWW Image Optimizer

 On the Advanced settings (Enable Ludicrous Mode), EWWW IO lets you specify folders to include in the Stage 2 scan.
 For example, if your theme or a plugin is generating extra sizes of your uploaded images, and is NOT tracking them in the media library database, you can add your wp-content/uploads/ folder here to force the plugin to do a low-level scan of your Media Library.

 Some plugins store images outside of the Media Library too, like many of the gallery plugins for WordPress.
 The first thing you want to do is find out if the images created or uploaded by a plugin are showing up in the Show Optimized Images table.
-If they DO show up in the table, then you can include the folder that the plugin is using in Folders to optimize so that a Bulk Optimize will compress your past images using the Stage 2 scanner, but you should remove the setting after running a Bulk Optimize.
+If they DO show up in the table, then you can include the folder that the plugin is using in Folders to optimize so that a bulk optimization will compress your past images using the Stage 2 scanner, but you should remove the setting after the initial bulk optimization is complete.

 Fully Integrated Galleries and Beyond